junxit/us-congress-bills-115/metadata.md

 - 2018-05-15 — Introduced in House
 - 2018-05-15 — Introduced in House
 - 2018-05-15 — Referred to the House Committee on Energy and Commerce.
+- 2018-05-17 — Committee Consideration and Mark-up Session Held.
+- 2018-05-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-06-19 — Considered under suspension of the rules. (consideration: CR H5243-5244)
+- 2018-06-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5811.
+- 2018-06-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-19 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
+- 2018-06-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5243)
+- 2018-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5243)